 Falls Church, VA 22041-3208.

-(b) When the Defense Contract Management Agency staff has participated in contract award and/or administration, send to the Defense Contract Management Agency office involved a notice of the appeal with direction to preserve all documents pertaining to the contract.
+(b) When the Defense Contract Management Agency has participated in contract award and/or administration, send to the Defense Contract Management Agency office involved, the notice of the appeal with direction to preserve all documents pertaining to the contract.

 5133.212-92 Comprehensive report to the Chief Trial Attorney.

-(a) Concurrent with forwarding the appeal file to the ASBCA, the contracting officer must send the following documents to the addressee in 5133.104(a)(3)(i)(1)(ii) or (iii) as applicable with a copy to the reviewing official designated in accordance with 5133.212-93:
+(a) Concurrent with forwarding the appeal file to the ASBCA, the Contracting officer must send the following documents to the addressee in AFARS 5133.104(a)(3)(i)(1)(ii) or (iii) as applicable with a copy to the reviewing official designated in accordance with AFARS 5133.212-93:

 (1) A copy of the appeal file.

-(2) A trial attorney’s litigation file, except the report in paragraph 5-2e(4) of AR 335-15.
-The contracting officer shall not provide this report to the ASBCA or the contractor.
+(2) A trial attorney’s litigation file, The Contracting officer shall not provide this report to the ASBCA or the contractor.
 The litigation file shall include the information listed in paragraphs (2)(i) through (iv) of this section.

 (i) The names, current addresses and telephone numbers of all potential witnesses (including the contractor’s) who have information concerning the facts in dispute.